alexharri/website/posts/canvas-to-ascii.md

 <Image src="~/cube-logo-zoomed-in.png" plain width={450} noMargin />

-This blurriness happens when the shape of ASCII characters is ignored.
+This blurriness happens because the ASCII characters are being treated like pixels -- their _shape_ is ignored.
 It's disappointing to see because ASCII art looks _so much_ better when shape is utilized.
-I never see shape utilized in generated ASCII art.
-I think that's because it's not really obvious how to consider shape when building an ASCII renderer.
+I don't believe I've ever seen shape utilized in generated ASCII art, and I think that's because it's not really obvious how to consider shape when building an ASCII renderer.

 I started building my ASCII renderer to prove to myself that it's possible to utilize shape in ASCII rendering.
 In this post, I'll cover the techniques and ideas I used to capture shape and build this ASCII renderer in detail.